morozander/utils-belt/PACKAGE_SUMMARY.md

 7. 🔄 Ready for npm publish

 ## Summary
-The micro-toolbox package is now fully implemented with:
+The utils-belt package is now fully implemented with:
 - **100+ utility functions** across 8 categories
 - **Full TypeScript support** with type definitions
 - **ES module compatibility** for modern environments